rakeshch/CarND-MPC-Project/README.md

 # Polynomial Fitting and MPC Preprocessing

-The waypoints provided are transformed into vehicle's perspective.
+The waypoints provided are transformed into vehicle's perspective (main.cpp lines 125-126).
 This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

 # Model Predictive Control with Latency